devbymike/mk3y.com/_posts/2015-11-03-I-am-an-atheist.md

 In 2011, my wife and I moved to Florida.
 After searching for a church home, and a few that didn’t fit, we found one in Saint Petersburg.
 Life Bridge Church seemed like the place for us.

-From the pulpit’s the pastor preached a reformed approach to Christianity.
-And I began to read books from authors and pastors like RC Sprout and John Piper.
+From the pulpit the pastor preached a reformed approach to Christianity.
+And I began to read books from authors and pastors like RC Sproul and John Piper.

 And for a time, we were happy and grew in our faith.
+The difference in preaching style also helped me gain a deeper understanding of my faith.
+And encouraged me to learn systematic theology for myself.

-That was until the realization that Life Bridge Church is a cult.
+That was until the realization that Life Bridge Church is a CULT of personality.

-A few families at this time were having doubts about the church, and somehow my wife and I got sucked into this.
-We were subject to humiliation, insults, harassment and flat out spiritual abuse.
+A few families at this time were having issues with the church leadership, and somehow my wife and I got sucked into this.
+We were subject to humiliation, insults, harassment and flat out spiritual abuse as I was made a scape goat.

-We left that church.
-And we moved from Saint Petersburg to Clearwater just to get away.
+We promptly left that church.
+And we moved from Saint Petersburg to Clearwater just to get away from it's members.

 This event left us both hurting.
-And we have been without a church ever since.
+And we have been outside of the church ever since.

 I was angry and bitter for about a year after the incident.
 I spent a great deal of time praying and working it out with God.
 This lead me to a few questions that kept popping up in my head.